 - Stress (nothing more stressful than having to run to catch a train/plane/bus)

 - The unknown (like foreign languages or unfamiliar cities)

-Anxiety-related symptoms are different for everyone but here are some of the most common symptoms that are experienced before or during a trip:
+Anxiety-related symptoms are different for everyone, but here are some of the most common symptoms experienced before or during a trip: